shaktilucifer/Erudite/README.md

 - 02/10 - Add book grid to the route
 - 02/11 - Tooltip and day block interface
 - 02/12 - Tooltip presentation.
+- 02/13 - Changed navbar to be proper with good UI.
+Moved route rendering to body tag. ui uplift for book grid. everything in working condition.
 TODO:
 - basic form elements without UI .
 - Check graph ql, relational db and nosql